Are you looking for new and delicious vegan recipes as a complement to your triathlon training program?

 Vegan energy bars

-The snack to keep energy levels high and when hunger strikes mid-afternoon.
-(Combine it with a banana for a great supply of energy before training.)
+The snack to keep energy levels high and when hunger strikes in the afternoon.
+(Pair with a banana for a great pre-workout energy boost.)

 - 50g Peanuts